-Genre Blindness: Percy and Annabeth have an absolutely terrible track record in terms of recognizing the various mythic monsters and traps they stumble across, even though most of them are obvious variations on well-known episodes from things like The Odyssey.
-Occassionally, they are Genre Savvy - Percy in The Sea of Monsters knows Tantalus's background upon first meeting him at Camp Half-Blood.
+Genre Blindness: Percy has an absolutely terrible track record in terms of recognizing the various mythic monsters and traps he stumbles across, even though most of them are obvious variations on well-known episodes from things like The Odyssey.
+Occassionally, he is Genre Savvy - In The Sea of Monsters knows Tantalus's background upon first meeting him at Camp Half-Blood.
 He knows about the Sirens when he and Annabeth encounter them, and the dangers they pose.
-And in the first book, Percy knows Procrustes' background.
+And in the first book, he knows Procrustes' background.

 Lampshaded once when Percy mentions that they should know they are walking into a trap but after walking for hours, not eating, and craving a bed to sleep on they tend to do stupid things.